pinterest/.github/README.md

 ## Issues

-Adding an [`ISSUE_TEMPLATE.md`](ISSUE_TEMPLATE.md) to to the hidden `.github` directory is a good idea.
-The template here should probably be rewritten for your project.
+Adding an issue template to `.github/ISSUE_TEMPLATE.md` directory is a good idea to reduce the number of non-actionable issues the project receives.